ukiahsmith/oui/git.md

 # Git often used information

-Git rewrite history to change author and email
+How can I rewrite all history to change author and email?

 ```
 git filter-branch -f --env-filter \